Magnitus-/ExpressUserLocal/README.md

 - MinimalCsrf: Boolean value that defaults to true.

-With this default, the admin "PATCH /User/:Field/:ID" and "DELETE /User/:Field/:ID" requests check for the Csrf token as well as the "PUT /Session/Self/User" and "DELETE /Session/Self/User" requests.
+With this default, the admin "PATCH /User/:Field/:ID" and "DELETE /User/:Field/:ID" requests check for the Csrf token as well as the "PUT /Session/Self/User", "DELETE /Session/Self/User" and "PUT /User/Self/Memberships/Validated" requests.

 The both requests are protected because they are the main attack surface for csrf attacks.